-Transient Compressional Waves in an Infinite Elastic Plate or Elastic Layer Overlying a Rigid Half-Space
+Transient Compressional Waves in an Infinite Elastic Plate With a Circular Cylindrical Cavity

 - Views Icon Views

 Scott, R. A., and Miklowitz, J. (December 1, 1964).
 "Transient Compressional Waves in an Infinite Elastic Plate With a Circular Cylindrical Cavity."
 ASME.
 J. Appl.
 Mech.
 December 1964; 31(4): 627–634. https://doi.org/10.1115/1.3629724

 Download citation file: